-The county board of commissioners has voted unanimously to remove animal operations from the public health department and to create a separate agency for animal control.
+The change, approved Tuesday night by the Board of Commissioners, will remove animal operations from the public health department and create a separate agency for animal control.

-The vote followed a presentation by Angela Zumwalt of the Moore County Citizens' Pet Responsibility Committee, which took place during Tuesday's regular meeting of the county board.
+The vote followed a presentation by Angela Zumwalt of the Moore County Citizens' Pet Responsibility Committee.

 "They are simply moving," he said.
 "There is no increase or decrease, and this is not creating more expense."

-In other news, the board formally recognized outgoing Moore County Property Management Director Rich Smith for his "spirit of excellence" in overseeing construction of the Rick Rhyne Public Safety Center in Carthage.
+The board also formally recognized outgoing Moore County Property Manage-ment Director Rich Smith for his "spirit of excellence" in overseeing construction of the Rick Rhyne Public Safety Center in Carthage.